cdktf/cdktf-provider-vault/docs/pkiSecretBackendSign.java.md

 If enabled, a new certificate will be generated if the expiration is within min_seconds_remaining.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/4.6.0/docs/resources/pki_secret_backend_sign#auto_renew PkiSecretBackendSign#auto_renew}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/4.7.0/docs/resources/pki_secret_backend_sign#auto_renew PkiSecretBackendSign#auto_renew}

+---

+##### `certMetadata`<sup>Optional</sup> <a name="certMetadata" id="@cdktf/provider-vault.pkiSecretBackendSign.PkiSecretBackendSign.Initializer.parameter.certMetadata"></a>

+- *Type:* java.lang.String

+A base 64 encoded value or an empty string to associate with the certificate's serial number.

+The role's no_store_metadata must be set to false, otherwise an error is returned when specified.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/4.7.0/docs/resources/pki_secret_backend_sign#cert_metadata PkiSecretBackendSign#cert_metadata}

 ---